Funding for Northern Ireland's cultural and heritage sectors

 The challenge for the heritage and cultural sectors is to think about how we make more of our individual sites, things, places and stories; and work together to create a more joined up narrative, which will improve experiences for visitors (both local and from further afield).

-This funding is being offered to the heritage and cultural heritage sector to explore the challenges and opportunities that have been outlined in the Tourism NI reports:
+The funding was offered to the heritage and cultural heritage sector to explore the challenges and opportunities that have been outlined in the Tourism NI reports:

 - A Prospectus for Change: A Strategic Framework to Unlock the Potential of Heritage – Led Tourism in Northern Ireland